danbars/form-builder/README.md

 * Input validation
 * Pop the right keyboard on mobile (with ".com" for email fields, with number pad for phone fields, etc)
 * Have the right UX - Put hints at the right place, icons, readable labels, etc
-* A11y - There are a lot of things you need to know in order to make your forms accessible.
+* A11y - There are a lot of things you need to do in order to make your forms accessible.
 Screen readers should get all the right structure and hints, people that use larger fonts should be respected, etc.

 ## What can I do with it?
 1. You start with a given template